FarrandTom/mini-summit/existing_storage/README.md

 ## How do I use this repo?
 Ensure you have a working VPC environment by following the steps found [here](https://github.com/FarrandTom/vpc-cloud-wmlce/tree/master/new_vpc_cluster).

-Then follow the step-by-step workflow in this [repository's wiki]().
+Then follow the step-by-step workflow in this [wiki](https://github.com/FarrandTom/vpc-cloud-wmlce/wiki/Continue-a-Project).

 -------------------------------------------------------------------------------------------------------------------------------